pforret/blog.splashing/_topic/country/lesotho.md

 ---
 # Lesotho

-Lesotho, officially the Kingdom of Lesotho, is a landlocked state within South Africa.
-It is situated in the Maloti Mountains and contains the highest mountains in Southern Africa.
+Lesotho, formally the Kingdom of Lesotho, is a landlocked country in Southern Africa.
+As an enclave of South Africa, with which it shares a 1,106 km border, it is the only sovereign  enclave in the world outside of the Italian Peninsula.
+It is situated in the Maloti Mountains and contains the highest peak in Southern Africa.
 It has an area of over 30,000 km2  and has a population of about 2 million.
-It was previously the British Crown colony of Basutoland, which declared independence from the  United Kingdom on 4 October 1966.
+Its capital and largest city is Maseru.

 ## Unsplash photos